 Can anyone play the piano well?

-Anyone can learn to improve their technique.
-This is definitely a worthwhile goal.
+Anyone can learn to improve their piano technique, and this is a worthwhile goal.
 Depending on the quality and quantity of practice, amazing results are possible.
-It can be a life-long process, however.
+However, it can be a life-long process.
 Additionally, there are obstacles to technical development.
 For example, distractions or anxiety can derail an otherwise skilled performer.

 And yes, anyone of average-sized hands (or even smaller) can play difficult music.
 It does not matter how long your fingers are, or if your right or left hand is the dominant one.